-An assessment of cumulative impacts is needed to determine the risks posed by the proposed project within the region.
-The assessment of cumulative impacts needs to consider all relevant past, present and reasonably foreseeable actions, including impacts from water-intensive activities other than mining and CSG, and programs and policies that are likely to impact on water resources.
-Impacts from a new project can be small but when these are considered with the impacts from existing developments a threshold of acceptable total impact may be crossed.
-Water resources are managed formally in this way with total diversion limits that cannot be exceeded, even by a small amount.
+The assessment of cumulative impacts needs to consider all relevant past, present and reasonably foreseeable actions, including impacts from water-intensive activities other than mining and CSG, and programs and policies that are likely to impact water resources.
+Even if impacts from a new project are small, when these are considered with the impacts from existing developments a threshold of acceptable total impact may be crossed.
+This is why water resources are formally managed with total diversion limits that cannot be exceeded, even by a small amount.

-The scale of a cumulative impact assessment needs to cover spatial and temporal boundaries large enough to include all potential significant impacts on water resources from the proposed project, when considered with other activities within the region.
+The scale of a cumulative impact assessment needs to cover spatial and temporal boundaries large enough to include all potential significant impacts on water resources from the proposed project, when considered with other activities within the region (CoA 2013).
+For example when predicted impacts from the proposed development (e.g. groundwater drawdown) overlap with those from another operation, that operation will need to be included in the cumulative impact assessment.

 A quantitative assessment of cumulative impacts is preferred.
-However, a qualitative or semi-quantitative approach may be used if data are lacking.
+However, a qualitative or semi-quantitative approach may be used if data are lacking (e.g. if data for other operations are not publically available and cannot be estimated).
 Assessments may also require consideration of interactive or synergistic impacts in addition to a summation of individual proposals or impacts, and their changing impacts over time.

 There may be a need to further develop groundwater and surface water models to enable the prediction of cumulative impacts.
-Local-scale cumulative impact assessments should be undertaken by the proponent.
-These would ideally be informed by regional assessments such as strategic assessments, Cumulative Management Area models and bioregional assessments.